3eif/ear-tensifier/README.md

 Navigate to the `.env.example` file and rename it to `.env`.
 Then fill out the following credentials:

-1. Set the `DISCORD_PREFIX` key to the prefix you wish the bot to respond to.
+1. Set the `PREFIX` key to the prefix you wish the bot to respond to.
-2. Set the `DISCORD_ID` key to your bot's ID.
+2. Set the `CLIENT_ID` key to your bot's ID and the `CLIENT_USERNAME` to the bot's username.
 3. Set the `DISCORD_TOKEN` key to your bot's token.
 4. Set the `MONGO_URL` key to your monogdb's connection URL.